wmayab/Research-Repository/README.md

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

+yes i do, My learning stratage is slef study i like educate my self by researching and using other sorces than stragling to undrstan on the leacture. my stratage reduce amount of time i spand on studing beacause i skip things that i don't fill usefull. however, sometime i spend lots of time to undrstand one thing spacially undrstanding the fllow (meaning) of the topic.

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?

+maybe to practice python eavry day and to complet tasks before deudate.

 ### What is Python?

+python is a computer programming language that use to build website, games, applications and more.

 ### Have you developed a habit of exploring?

+Not yet but I'm trying.

 ### Have you meditated before?